keajs/kea-docs/docs/effects/listeners.md

 ```

 If you call `breakpoint()` without any arguments (and without `await`), there will be no pause.
-It'll just check if the listener was called again and terminate if that's the case.
-You should
+It'll just check if the listener was called again or the logic was unmounted and terminate if that's
-use this version of `breakpoint()` after long running calls and network requests in order to
+the case.
+You can use this version of `breakpoint()` after long running calls and network requests
-avoid those "out of order" errors.
+to avoid those "out of order" errors.

 Here's an example that uses both types of breakpoints: